 Erdogan’s breach of trust

-The Turkish Prime Minister is wavering between two difficult partners: the EU and the conservatives in his own party
+Reform of the Turkish penal code in late 2004 left Turkish Prime Minister Erdogan wavering between two difficult partners: the EU and the conservatives in his own party.

 The Turkish plan to criminalise adultery caused a serious rift with the EU.
 The conservative wing of the Turkish ruling party, the AKP, had been pressuring the Prime Minister Tayyip Erdogan to adopt this law in the middle of efforts to reform the Turkish criminal code.
 Erdogan reacted to the EU’s stunned objections with the retort that law reform is a Turkish issue and has nothing to do with the EU.
 But on the contrary, law reform is not strictly a Turkish issue as it is intended to bring Turkey closer to meeting EU standards, and thus EU accession.